RosalindHook/group-7-cfg/group-7-api/README2.md

 3. **Explore Genres and Authors**: The API provides functionality to explore books by genres and authors.
 You can discover books that match specific genres or authors and explore the bookshop's catalog.
 4. **Make Purchases**: Customers can use the API to purchase books from different branches.
 The API checks book availability, and when customers buy three or more books, they receive a 10% discount on their purchase.
 5. **Get Bonus Book Offers**: The API offers a feature to receive random bonus book recommendations at discounted prices.
 Customers can choose to buy these bonus books.
-6. ***Donate Books (TBC): Customers can use the API to donate used books to the bookshop, making it easy for them to contribute to the bookshop's collection.***
+6. **Donate Books**: Customers can use the API to donate used books to the bookshop, making it easy for them to contribute to the bookshop's collection.

 With these features, the Code Queens' Bookshop API provides a comprehensive tool for managing and enhancing the book-buying experience.
 Customers can explore, purchase, and contribute to the bookshop through a user-friendly interface.